Isabella Welles Hunnewell Internship Program

 Horticulture and Landscape Maintenance

 Working with the horticulture staff, summer interns weed, mulch, mow, plant, prune, scout and monitor plant pests and diseases, operate a wide range of maintenance equipment, and perform other associated tasks as part of caring for the Arboretum’s 281 acres.
 All interns rotate through various collections and gardens within the landscape, obtaining experience with various types of plant material, as well as getting opportunities to learn from many horticulture staff members.
-In addition, each intern will spend time with the arborist crew, focusing on pruning skills, bucket-truck operation, chainsaw use, and tree climbing.
+In addition, each intern will spend time with the arborist crew, focusing on pruning skills, chainsaw use, and tree climbing.
 Applicants should have some experience in landscape maintenance and an interest in exploring career paths in public horticulture.

 The arboriculture-focused experience is for those applicants exploring a career path as a climbing arborist.
-Interns spend their time working alongside the Arboretum’s aborists as they rotate through the collections evaluating plant health and assessing and executing the unique pruning needs of each specimen.
+Interns spend their time working alongside the Arboretum’s arborists as they rotate through the collections evaluating plant health and assessing and executing the unique pruning needs of each specimen.
 This team works on large-scale plant removals, tree hazard assessments and corrective pruning measures, integrated pest management (IPM) practices, and other tasks as needed as part of the full horticultural operation.
 Applicants should have some experience in urban forestry or arboriculture and a basic working knowledge of aerial tree care, i.e., climbing and lifts.

 Staff members at the Dana Greenhouses and Nursery propagate and grow all of the plant material that is eventually planted into the permanent collections of the Arboretum.
 Interns are introduced to the nursery and greenhouse production cycle and assist in watering, weeding, mulching, potting, and other jobs as required.
 The work varies from physical labor to technical work, with emphasis on proper growing methods.
 This internship also gives an overview of our accessioning and plant inventory process, including an introduction to BG-BASE (collections management software).
 Applicants should have some experience in plant propagation and/or greenhouse operations.